Privacy Policy

 6.3 Authentication

-Google OAuth - Provides optional single sign-on authentication.
+Google OAuth and Microsoft (Entra ID) - Provide optional single sign-on authentication.

 6.4 AI and Machine Learning Services